Why Chickens Have Wings: The Surprising Truth

 Escaping Predators

-One of the most important reasons why chickens have wings is for escaping predators.
+One of the most important reasons why chickens have wings is to escape predators.
 While chickens aren’t known for their ability to fly long distances, their wings offer a quick escape mechanism when danger is near.
 Chickens are prey animals, and many predators such as foxes, raccoons, hawks, and even domestic dogs and cats are always on the lookout for an easy meal.
 In these situations, a chicken’s wings come in handy.

 Why Do Chickens Have Wings?